Head & Neck Cancer: Meet Joseph

 “Honestly, when I got that news, I wasn’t worried about dying,” said Joe.
 “I was worried about getting the best possible treatment—but even more so about all the potential side effects of radiation and chemotherapy.
 To use the vernacular, it freaked me out a lot.”

 But then the winds shifted.
-As Joe began researching his treatments options, he learned about proton therapy and its potential for effectively treating the tumor while dramatically limiting the side effects associated with conventional radiation.
+As Joe began researching his treatment options, he learned about proton therapy and its potential for effectively treating the tumor while dramatically limiting the side effects associated with conventional radiation.

 “The more I read about proton therapy, the more it felt like the way to go,” said Joe.
 “From a science standpoint, it just made sense to try to minimize any potential damage to healthy tissue.”